Slamy/Wiki_MiSTer/Pi-Top-v1.md

 * (-) Non transparent cover.
 Cannot see any indication from the board.
 * (-) Almost no holes (v1 has big holes around hinges), everything is tightly coupled -> needs to drill the holes for speakers.

-Conclusion: use v2 for Raspberry Pi ;)
+Conclusion: use v2 for Raspberry Pi or Asus Tinker Board ;)